 Small Companies, Big Challenge

-But for small employers, making the jump to paying for advertising, testing, the time to screen resumes and interviews, or paying someone to help create a better hiring process is often a hard one to make.
-Smaller company often means smaller financial resources.
+But for small employers, making the jump to paying for advertising, testing, the time to screen resumes and conduct interviews, or paying someone to help create a better hiring process is often difficult.
+Having a smaller company often means having smaller financial resources.

 It requires balancing the short-term cash flow reality with hiring as a long-term investment.
 What is a solid hiring process worth?